 When you walk across the campus, you are reminded that learning never stops.
 Professional development and career growth are part of our culture and the underlying current that allows individuals to be lifelong learners.
 Not only can these opportunities teach you new skills, but they ensure that you will remain at the forefront of your field.

-The CCTSI Biostatistics, Epidemiology, and Research Design (BERD) program partners with the Center for Innovative Design and Analysis (CIDA) to offer several short courses, seminars, and a hackathon to the CU Anschutz Medical Campus as well as to individuals from the greater front range.
+The CCTSI Biostatistics, Epidemiology, and Research Design (BERD) program partners with the Center for Innovative Design and Analysis (CIDA) to offer several short courses, seminars, and Cu Data Week to the CU Anschutz Medical Campus as well as to individuals from the greater front range.
 These opportunities are designed to provide a high-level overview of topics in biostatistics from Fundamentals of Statistical Literacy, to Study Design, to Big Data, and Data Science; there is an option that aligns with your interests and needs as a professional.

 Biostatistics short courses

 Short courses are a great opportunity for anyone on campus who is not a professionally trained biostatistician to gain knowledge in the different content areas.
 We offer a wide variety of options and we are always open to feedback about topics that the